krzysztofzuraw/blog/src/posts/2017-05-14-django-x-accel-redirect.md

 }
 ```

-I just present you the most important lines - the rest you will find in
+I present you the most important lines - the rest you will find in
 a repo.
 Setting `client_max_body_size` allows me to upload files till
 100M.
-I use nginx just to serve media files - uploaded images.
+I use nginx to serve media files - uploaded images.
 That's
 why I needed `location /media/`.

 The rest of requests goes to django application - and in production